tsuru/tsuru/docs/apps/client/usage.rst

     | myblog/1 | started |
     +----------+---------+

-Tsuru uses information from git configuration to guess the name of the app, for more details, see `"Guessing app names"
+tsuru uses information from git configuration to guess the name of the app, for more details, see `"Guessing app names"
 <http://godoc.org/github.com/tsuru/tsuru/cmd/tsuru#hdr-Guessing_app_names>`_
 section of tsuru command documentation.